When you're charging by the hour, you need to keep track of time you spend working so you can know how much to charge your clients.

 - Group by Project and subgroup by Time Entry to make data breakdown more useful.

 - Export the report with detailed time breakdown in PDF and send it to your client for review.
-Or, create an invoice (using invoicing software or some Word template), multiply Total Time with your hourly rate, and send the document.
+Or, create an invoice (using invoicing software or some Word template), multiply Total Time with your billable rate, and send the document.

 - If you need to "forgive" and write-off some time entries, you can go to the Detailed report, use filters to find the time entries you want to write off, and directly edit them (in this case, mark them as non-billable).